daroza/writing-experiment/experiment.md

 In programming one usually finds themselves taking one of two approaches to a particular problem or structural design, _Functional_ or _Object-Oriented_.
 While theses two approaches are completely unique in their implementation pattern, they can be used to achieve the same result.

-Let's say for example we need to write code that contains customers and a particular bank account and we needed to create some sort of interface to allow information to be properly updated securely.
+Let's say for example we need to design a system that contains customers and a particular bank account, creating some sort of interface to allow account information to be properly updated.

 **Object-Oriented Approach**

-First we would setup our classes (constructors) which we represent each party involved.
+In an object-oriented approach we utilize constructor functions (much like classes in other languages) to instantiate a new account for a customer.
+This constructor will contain properties to persist data and methods to perform specific transactions.
+In this case, to keep things simple we will allow a customer to do one of three things: check their account balance, deposit into their account, or withdraw from their account.

 ```javascript
 function Account(firstName, lastName, accountId) {